 The Company engages in an interest rate hedging strategy for which the hedged transactions are forecasted interest payments on the Company's variable rate term loan.
 The hedged risk is the variability of forecasted interest rate cash flows, where the hedging strategy involves the purchase of interest rate swaps.
-For the outstanding cash flow hedges on interest rate exposures at March 31, 2008 the maximum length of time over which the Company is hedging these exposures is less than two years.
+For the outstanding cash flow hedges on interest rate exposures at September 30, 2008 the maximum length of time over which the Company is hedging these exposures is approximately one year.

-Under its current credit facility, the Company is obligated to enter into interest rate hedges for up to 25% of the aggregate principal amount of the term loan for a minimum of three years.
-On August 23, 2006, the Company entered into a new interest rate swap agreement.
-The agreement provides for the Company to pay interest for a three-year period at a fixed rate of \$5.26% on various notional amounts while receiving interest for the same period at the LIBOR rate on the same notional principal amounts.
+Under its senior secured credit facility, the Company is obligated to enter into interest rate hedges for up to 25% of the aggregate principal amount of the term loan for a minimum of three years.
+On August 23, 2006, the Company entered into an interest rate swap agreement.
+The agreement provides for the Company to pay interest for a three-year period at a fixed rate of 5.26% on various notional amounts while receiving interest for the same period at the LIBOR rate on the same notional principal amounts.
 The swap has been designated as a cash flow hedge against the variability in LIBOR interest rate on the new term loan at LIBOR plus 1.50%, thereby fixing the Company's effective rate on the notional amounts at 6.76%.
-The Company formally assesses, both at inception and at least quarterly thereafter, whether the derivatives used in hedging transactions are effective in offsetting changes in cash flows of the hedged item.
-As of March 31, 2008 and December 31, 2007, the hedge relationship qualified as an effective hedge under SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities.
+The Company formally assesses, both at inception and at least quarterly threafter, whether the derivatives used in hedging transactions are effective in offsetting changes in cash flows of the hedge fleatment.
+As of September 30, 2008 and December 31, 2007, the hedge relationship qualified as an effective hedge under SFAS 133.
 Consequently, all changes in the fair value of the derivative are deferred and recorded in other comprehensive income until the related forecasted transaction is recognized in the consolidated statements of income.
-The fair value of the interest rate swap as a liability at fair value of \$2.5 million and \$1.4 million as of March 31, 2008 and December 31, 2007, respectively.
+The fair value of the interest rate swap agreement is based on third-party bank quotes and the Company recorded the interest rate swap as a liability at fair value of \$0.7 million and \$1.4 million as of September 30, 2008 and December 31, 2007, respectively.